EBMCalculator/ebmcalculator.github.io/support.md

             </a>
           </p>
           <p>
-            Use the Search function to filter results.
+            Use the Search function to filter results by keyword.
           </p>
           <p style="text-align: center;">
             <a href="assets/images/screenshots/Results - Screenshot 5.png" target="_blank" rel="noopener noreferrer">